 A digital commerce software is an essential part of capability within the ecommerce ecosystem.
 A business owner has two options – select a digital commerce platform from a vendor or design and develop the software from scratch.

 There are many industry leaders such as IBM, Oracle, Magento, Salesforce, SAP, Digital River, and more, that provide a digital commerce platform.

 There are professional services and software companies such as Accenture and Apttus, respectively, that offer solutions.

 For startups and small medium businesses (SMBs), the ideal ecommerce platform providers can be Shopify, CS Cart, Yo!Kart, and others.

 The two main elements of a digital commerce platform are:

-Native Functionalities – Platforms come with built-in features.
+Native Features – Platforms come with built-in features.
 These features help you perform different functions such as execute a new email marketing campaign, provide analytical insights, and more.
+Native features generally includes:

-Third-party Integrations – There might be a case when the need to modify the platform arises to suit business goals.
-One must be cautious as the cost increases with the integration of third-party applications.
+Third-party Integrations – There might be a case when the need to modify the platform arises to suit the business requirements.

 Custom Software Development